 The Permanent Secretary of Mines and Steel Development Ministry, Barr.
 Georgina Ekeoma Ehuriah, MON, has on Tuesday (29th of January 2019) embarked on a facility tour of the Integrated Automated and Interactive Solid Mineral Portal (IAISMP) project of the Ministry, to ascertain the progress that has been made in fast-tracking the completion of the ongoing project for the ease of doing business in the mining sector.

-The Integrated Automation and Interactive Solid Mineral Portal (IAISMP) is a multi-facet and strategic project envisioned by the Ministry of Mines and Steel Development (MMSD) in 2016 as part of its effort to modernize the Mining Sector.
+The Integrated Automated and Interactive Solid Mineral Portal (IAISMP) is a multi-faceted and strategic project envisioned by the Ministry of Mines and Steel Development (MMSD) in 2016 as part of its effort to modernize the Mining Sector.
 It is an effective and sustainable web-based central repository platform integrated with Geographic Information System (GIS).
 IAISMP serves as a single entry point for electronic applications submission and processing, data storage, and retrieval, dissemination of real-time information in the mining sector with a goal to block revenue leakages, increase government revenue, ease means of doing business hence attracting new mining investors.
 Part of the deliveries of the project are;

 - Needs/Gap Analysis to understand the needs of the ministry and to understand what the gaps

 - Web Portal: A go-to portal for information dissemination and Application submit and processing within the mining sector which includes Electronic payment, Application Tracking, Reports, and Dashboard.
 The portal also includes a market place for investors to make research about minerals and Mining Titles.
 The portal can be accessed here